anidl/multi-downloader-nx/docs/README.md

 ## DRM Decryption

-### Decryption Requirements

-* mp4decrypt >= Any (http://www.bento4.com/) - Only required for decrypting

 ### Instructions

-In order to decrypt DRM content, you will need to have a dumped CDM, after that you will need to place the CDM files (`device_client_id_blob` and `device_private_key`) into the `./widevine/` directory.
+In order to decrypt DRM content, you will need to have a dumped CDM, after that you will need to place the CDM files (blob file and pem file) into the `./widevine/` directory.
 For legal reasons we do not include the CDM with the software, and you will have to source one yourself.

+### Disclaimer

+We do not support nor condone piracy